Rojaun-Dev/Blog/website/content/blog/SSH PKI Setup .md

 1. The private and public keys are generated.
 2. The public key is moved to the server we want to ssh into without a password.
 3. The server stores the key and adds it to its lists of approved public keys.
-4. The server will now allow anyone who is able to prove ownership on the corresponding private key access.
+4. The server will now allow anyone who is able to prove ownership of the corresponding private key access.

 ## Generation SSH Key Pair